axel-op/agnostic-serverless-functions-java/README.md

 ### Code

-The class containing the agnostic function must extend the `Handler` class.
+The class containing the agnostic function must implement the [`Handler`](./interfaces/src/main/java/fr/axelop/agnosticserverlessfunctions/Handler.java) interface.
 It must be [registered as a *service provider*](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ServiceLoader.html) so it can be loaded with a `ServiceLoader`.
 This means that there must be a resource file `META-INF/services/fr.axelop.agnosticserverlessfunctions.Handler` containing the fully qualified binary name of your handler class (in this example, it would be `com.example.MyHandler`).
 You can automate this process by using the [Google @AutoService](https://github.com/google/auto/tree/master/service) annotation.

 There can only be one handler in your JAR.